roryheaney/Fancy-Squares/README.md

 ## Admin settings

-The plugin includes an option to select either yes or now for using Bootstrap 5.
+The plugin includes an option to select either yes or no for using Bootstrap 5.
 If you select Bootstrap, it will add the Bootstrap 5 JS/CSS to the admin.
 You'll notice when you use blocks like `accordion`, it will work in the admin.
 If you select no, then I assume you've probably added your own framework.

 This plugin currently add's the css/js to the FE as well, but only for testing purposes.